XIAM

 Peter Groner's Effective Rotational HAMiltonian program for molecules with up to two periodic large-amplitude motions

-This program has been kindly deposited by its author, Peter Groner, from Department of Chemistry at the University of Missouri, Kansas City (updated to a new version in October 2009)
+This program has been kindly deposited by its author, Peter Groner, from Department of Chemistry at the University of Missouri, Kansas City (updated to a new version in July 2013)

 ERHAM sets up and solves the "Effective rotational Hamiltonian for molecules with two periodic large-amplitude motions".
 It allows to fit spectroscopic constants to observed transition frequencies (usually to experimental precision) and to predict the spectrum.